 Watch Amber O’Hearn describe how the carnivore diet resolved her depression and boosted her mental energy.

 Georgia Eade, Diagnosis Diet

 Eade had experimented with eliminating plant foods and increasing fatty animal foods for over a decade.
-Then in 2018, she went full carnivore.
+Then, in 2018, she became a full carnivore.